-Frugal Foodie Friday: Today’s recipe was adapted from the new Free eCookbook, Smart School Time Recipes: The Breakfast, Snack, and Lunchbox Cookbook for Healthy Kids and Adults.
+Today’s Split Pea Soup recipe was adapted from the new Free eCookbook, Smart School Time Recipes: The Breakfast, Snack, and Lunchbox Cookbook for Healthy Kids and Adults.
 It was by my good friend, the fabulous non-dairy diva, Sarena.
 Her version is vegetarian.
-Yes, I masacred it by putting a little bit of bacon in it.
-But I knew the very word “bacon” would get my husband excited about this soup.
-And it did.
+But I knew the very word “bacon” would get my husband excited about this soup so I snuck some in.
 And he loved it.
-I think he would have loved it sans bacon too (that was just the icing on the cake, the motivation, the … well, you get the picture), so feel free to go with her original recipe or maybe add some vegetarian / vegan bacon?
-I mean seriously, why not?
+I think he would have loved it sans bacon too as the base was seriously delicious.
+So feel free to go with her original recipe or maybe add some vegetarian / vegan bacon?
 In fact, I think I will probably give the vegan bacon recipe a go the next time around.

 For Sarena’s original version, grab yourself a copy of Smart School Time Recipes…